pd-projects/hugo-puredata.info/content/objects/pack.md

 description: make compound messages
 categories:
 - object
+pdcategory: General
 last_update: '0.34'
 see_also:
 - trigger
 - unpack
 arguments:
+- type: list
-  list: list of types (defining the number of inlets).
+  description: list of types (defining the number of inlets).
 These can be 'float/'f',  'symbol/'s'
     and 'pointer/'p'.
 A number sets a numeric inlet and initializes the value,  'float/f' initialized to 0 (default 0 0).
 inlets: